 Crime Prevention Lectures

 We offer crime prevention lectures to groups of students, faculty, and staff.
 Contact Hobreigh Fischer at 702-895-1302 or [email protected] to make arrangements for a presentation on your topic of interest.

 Girls on Guard Self-Defense Classes

 Police Services offers self-defense classes in order to provide women with the basic skills to escape an attacker and teach them how to avoid dangerous situations whenever possible.
 These classes are intended to help women feel safer and better prepared on campus.
 Police Services' Girls on Guard self-defense classes are open to all female students, faculty, staff, and community members.
 Registration for Girls on Guard classes may only be done through links that are sent out via RAVE (Rebel Mail), UNLV Today, on the UNLV Event Calendar, on our Facebook and Twitter pages, and on the Police Services Events Calendar on our website.
-If you have any questions regarding the training, contact Sergeant Denise Murphy at email@example.com for further details.
+If you have any questions regarding the training, contact Sergeant Denise Lutey at [email protected] for further details..
 To view a list of all of the upcoming scheduled Police Services events, including Girls on Guard classes as they are scheduled, visit the Police Services' Events Calendar.

 Report Suspicious or Criminal Activity On Campus

 To report suspicious or criminal activity or other emergencies, dial 911 from a campus landline or 702-895-3669 from your cellphone.
 There are also emergency telephones located throughout the Maryland Parkway, Paradise, and Shadow Lane campuses that connect you directly to the UNLV Police Dispatch Center.
 These telephones automatically register your location when you push the button to activate the phone.
 Please refer to the campus maps page for a list of maps which show emergency call box locations via a blue telephone icon.

 Possession and Use of Weapons